jkoestner/folioflex/README.md

 # IEX
 IEX cloud finance

-This is an app built with https://iexcloud.io/ api as well as https://dashboard.heroku.com/ as the host
+This is an app built with https://dashboard.heroku.com/ as the host

 The app can be seen at https://koestner.herokuapp.com/